We focus on the areas that others shy away from; pioneering treatments for hard to treat, often neglected cancers.

 This evidence supported the rational to expand the clinical program to the randomized controlled Phase I/II trial, PULMO-01, which started recruiting patients in May 2025.

-PULMO-01 is a open-label, randomized, parallel-arm Phase I/II study assessing roginolisib in combination with dostarlimab, with or without docetaxel in patients with NSCLC resistant to first-line checkpoint inhibitor therapy.
+PULMO-01 is an open-label, randomized, parallel-arm Phase I/II study assessing roginolisib in combination with dostarlimab, with or without docetaxel in patients with NSCLC resistant to first-line checkpoint inhibitor therapy.

 Additional study information can be found by visiting: